 As seen in Charitable Traveller!

-The Overseas highway links all the islands and makes not only travelling between them incredible easy, but part of the adventure.
+The islands are connected by the Florida Keys Overseas Highway’s 42 bridges — one almost 7 miles long — over the Atlantic Ocean, Florida Bay and the Gulf of Mexico.
+The highway not only makes travelling between the islands incredibly easy, but part of the adventure.
 Nothing feels more freeing than a warm glow on your skin, and a breeze through your hair while you watch the sunlight glitter off the ocean as you zoom towards a golden horizon, suspended somewhere between sea and sky.

 In the Florida Keys you are a world away from the theme parks of central Florida, in a place that envelopes you with its warmth and beauty and grants you permission to shed the worries of the real world you just left behind.
 Here you can embrace wide open spaces and relax in a culture that welcomes everyone, just as they are.

 Visitors to the Keys will find vistas of blue sea and sky, edged with tall palm trees and olive-green mangroves.
 Sharing this eco-paradise are white herons, roseate spoonbills, pelicans, ospreys and countless underwater creatures including endangered sea turtles.

 The turquoise blue waters that surrounds Key Largo, Islamorada, Marathon, Big Pine Key and Key West are a treasure trove both above and below.
 The coastal waters of the entire 125-mile-long island chain, including its shallow-water flats, mangrove islets and coral reefs, are designated the Florida Keys National Marine Sanctuary, which protects the continental United States’ only living barrier coral reef.
 The sanctuary’s indigenous population comprises more than 6,000 species of marine life and plants.